-Who doesn’t love to drink in pink?
+Who doesn’t love a pink drink?
 If you do too, then we highly recommend Miraval, direct from the Côtes de Provence region of France.
-It’s a burst of fruity aromas with a refreshing acidity and dry finish.
+It’s a burst of fruity aromas with refreshing acidity and dry finish.
 If you want to try something new, then give these seven delicious rosé cocktails a try to up your hosting game, or you could turn it into a frozé.
 Yum.

 If you prefer the heavier reds, then reach for this bold cabernet sauvignon, a great everyday wine and crowd pleaser with black cherry and plum notes.

 Riesling isn’t always on the top of our wine list since it can lean a little syrupy sweet, but when you find a good one, never let it go.
 This one is delicious.
 It has a delightful minerality with citrus and green apple notes.